 Top 5 Programming Languages for Beginners

 Python is one of the most widely-used high-level programming languages.
 This is mostly because it is simple, readable and you can use fewer lines of code to express a concept than you would have to with other languages.
-It is a scripting language which allows you to produce a lot of code in short periods of time.
+It allows you to produce a lot of code in short periods of time.

-It is opensource and free and there are a lot of tools and documentation available for learning Python.
+It is open source, free and there are a lot of tools and documentation available for learning Python.
 There are some great official tutorials which are easy to follow and there is less of an emphasis on syntax which would suit beginners.
 It is a good stepping stone for moving on and learning other object-oriented languages.

 Python is used by companies such as Google, Yahoo! and NASA.
-Django, which is the web application framework written by Python, powers very popular sites such as Instagram, Pinterst and The New York Times.
+Django, which is a web application framework written in Python, powers very popular sites such as Instagram, Pinterest and The New York Times.

 Java is one of the most popular programming languages in the world.
 Java 1.0 was released in 1995 on the principle of ‘Write Once Run Anywhere’.
-It is a class-based, object-oriented language which is designed to be portable which means that you can find it on all platforms, operating systems and devices.
+It is a class-based, object-oriented language which is designed to be portable which means that you can find it on most platforms, operating systems and devices.
+It’s free to download from java.com.

-Java is usually the standard programming language for interactive web-based content, video games and mobile apps.
+Java is often used for dynamic web applications, as well as mobile app and game development.
 It adds to the capabilities of the C++ language so if you already have a knowledge of C++ it will help with learning Java, but is not necessary.
-Some people can find Java slightly hard to grasp to begin with but it is a must learn for beginners.
+Some people can find Java slightly hard to grasp to begin with but it helps in learning some fundamental programming best practices.
+Visual educational tools such as Alice, Greenfoot and BlueJ tools teach young people how to program using the Java programming language, and Java-based languages developed for ease of use.

 Java has been used for so long that there is lots of information about it on the web.
 This is ideal for beginners because this means that almost certainly any question you have has already been asked and answered by someone else in the Java community.
 It has an incredible toolset and great editors which let you know straight away if you have any errors.
 Java programming is a highly sought after skill and knowledge of it opens a lot of doors in terms of employment.

-Computer programming is quickly becoming a huge necessity within our lives.
-Today, in 90% of professional jobs some degree of computer literacy is expected, with a knowledge of coding becoming a huge advantage.
-Having an insight into the technology that powers our everyday lives is so interesting and beneficial, which is why we should all be inspired to learn to code!
+There are an increasing number of businesses relying on computer code, even outside of the tech sector.
+Today, 90% of professional jobs expect some degree of computer literacy, with a knowledge of coding becoming a huge advantage.
+Collaborative and problem-solving skills are other benefits of learning coding that go beyond the tech sector.
+To be able to create and not just consume the technology that powers our everyday lives is empowering and incredibly beneficial for providing inclusive services, which is why we should all be inspired to learn to code!